Tien79/railroad-diagrams/live/doc/readme.md

 But most of the benefits of SRFB is that a javascript compiler understands the syntax, and depending upon the definition of the Function Basis, one can produce different transformation of the grammar.
 So, from a practical standpoint it's not that stupid!

-What tabatkins is actually doing is using a basis definition which allows to move from SRFB to Syntax Diagram representation: he has defined a set of function which allows to draw graphs from an SRFB input!
+What tabatkins is actually doing is using a basis definition which allows to 'translate' an SRFB representation to a Syntax Diagram representation in svg: to do so, he has defined a set of functions (the basis) which allows to draw graphs from an SRFB input!
 Cleaver!

 My discovery was just to move one step forward: changing the basis definition to get different jobs done.
 I have implemented Function Basis to